itamarcaspi/psymonitor/README.md

 -----

-Pleas cheack the packages’ articles for an elaborated analysis of the [spreads data](https://itamarcaspi.github.io/psymonitor/articles/illustrationBONDS.html), as well as a demonstration using data on the [S\&P 500 price-to-dividend
+Pleas check the packages’ articles for an elaborated analysis of the [spreads data](https://itamarcaspi.github.io/psymonitor/articles/illustrationBONDS.html), as well as a demonstration using data on the [S\&P 500 price-to-dividend